 I stopped cold turkey three days ago, but I just can’t get to sleep.
 It takes hours and I’m very sleepy all the next day.
 If tapering off is better, how would you do it?

-Partly in response to the study, the FDA has just recommended that starting doses of Lunesta be lowered to 1 mg.
+Partly in response to the study, the FDA has recommended that starting doses of Lunesta be lowered to 1 mg.
 This may work to your advantage by making it easier for you to taper your dose gradually.
+It can take some time for rebound insomnia to fade.